andycranston/ipv4grep/README.md

 }
 ```

-from the `ipv4grep.c` file before compiling it.
+from the `ipv4grep.c` source code file before compiling it.

 I might add a command line switch to toggle this.